KrishanYadav333/Bubble-Shooter-Game/README.md

 Welcome to **Bubble Shooter**!
 This is a fun and addictive puzzle game where you shoot colorful bubbles to create matches and clear the board.
 Pop bubbles of the same color to rack up points and try to clear all the bubbles before they reach the bottom!

-## 📂 Repository Structure
+## 📂 Directory Structure

-This project has been split into separate repositories for better organization:
+This monorepo contains both versions of Bubble Shooter organized in separate directories:

+### 🐍 Python Desktop Version/
-- **[Bubble-Shooter-Python](https://github.com/KrishanYadav333/Bubble-Shooter-Python)**: Python/Pygame desktop version
+Complete Python/Pygame implementation for desktop computers:
+- `bubbleshooter.py` - Main game file
+- `requirements.txt` - Python dependencies
+- Audio files and game assets
+- Desktop-optimized features and controls

+### 🌐 Web Version/
+Upcoming web-based implementation for browsers:
+- HTML5 Canvas implementation
-- **[Bubble-Shooter-Web](https://github.com/KrishanYadav333/Bubble-Shooter-Web)**: Web-based version for PC and mobile
+- Touch controls for mobile devices
+- Responsive design
+- Cross-platform compatibility

-Each repository contains the complete implementation for its respective platform with optimized features and documentation.
+Each directory contains the complete implementation for its respective platform with optimized features and documentation.

 ## 🎮 Game Overview